IHE Devices

 PRT-10 should contain some form of identifier sufficient to uniquely identify the device within the scope of the overall system.
 This is a repeating field, so more than one identifier can be given.
 If available, it should have as one of its values the “human readable form” of the Unique Device Identifier defined by the US FDA.
 See details in the UDI Final Rule (U.S. Food and Drug Administration 2013).

 It should be noted that the use of OBX-18 for equipment identification has been deprecated.
 So for long-term use, the PRT segment is preferred.
-See PCD TF-2 Appendix B.10.2 for details of how the PRT segment should be used for equipment identification.
+See DEV TF-2 Appendix B.10.2 for details of how the PRT segment should be used for equipment identification.

 Definition: Identifier for the device participating.
 This may reflect an unstructured or a structured identifier such as FDA UDI, RFID, IEEE EUI-64 identifiers, or bar codes.